 - Liberal qualifying guidelines – Pre-qualifying for a Tennessee FHA home loan is rather straightforward.
 Because it’s the FHA that insures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
-The primary components of qualifying are history of credit, earnings and employment history.
+The primary components of qualifying are the history of credit, earnings and employment history.

 - NO cash reserves required – In contrast to most conventional home loan programs, Tennessee’s FHA home loan is a very tempting option for first-time home owners which have a little revenue saved.

 - Like USDA and VA, the home seller can pay the buyers closing costs up to 6%.

 Tennessee first-time buyers should know what to expect before starting the FHA mortgage loan application process.
 Being prepared will always improve your chances of successfully getting your loan approved.
 Here we list a few steps and some things to consider.

 - Debt-to-income ratio: Careful study needs to be done at this point.
 Mortgage lenders differ on precise amounts, but a financial debt load that is greater than 41 to 48% is high risk for an FHA loan.
 You will need 2 years of continual employment with no unexplained breaks in job history.

 - Credit History: It is generally the small issues that may damage your consumer credit.
 Check your income source, and creditworthiness, together with rent history which may show up on a credit score.
 Get everything taken care of and work towards a spotless record.